judd147/BC-Cancer/StandUpDocuments/Week-1-September-09-retrospective.md

 - **Feedback and Suggestions:**
   - Timely responses are crucial in teamwork; using notifications or setting designated times to check messages could help improve this area.

+### Harshil Chudasama
+- **Achievements and Contributions:**
+  - Drafted Team Charter online (changed groups late)
+  - Wrote first self-assessment
+  - Confered with team and caught up on what I missed
+- **Challenges Faced:**
+  - Joined late so have not had enough face time with group yet
+- **Areas for Improvement:**
+  - Further communication and organization for assignments moving forward
+- **Feedback and Suggestions:**
+  - More in-depth materials in class

 ---

 ## Overall Team Assessment